SHMUSHCOM/slugger/README.md

 # slugger.js

-Use Slugger to easily connver blog post titles to URL slugs.
+Use Slugger to easily convert blog post titles to URL slugs.
 For example, "This amazing blog post" will become this-amazing-blog-post.

 **Example:**
 ```